Privacy Policy

 - On-device data (app settings, captured media in your Photos library) remains on your device until you delete the App or remove the media yourself.
 We have no access to it.

-- Anonymous app user ID and subscription state held by RevenueCat are retained for as long as needed to administer your subscription entitlement and to comply with applicable tax and accounting obligations (typically up to 10 years under German law for financial records associated with purchases).
+- App user ID and purchase state held by RevenueCat are retained for as long as needed to administer your Halora Pro entitlement and to comply with applicable tax and accounting obligations (typically up to 10 years under German law for financial records associated with purchases).

 - Apple-held transaction records are governed by Apple's own retention policies.